Office of International Relations

 The following documents are required:

 2. Recommendation Letter from the University---With this letter, you may be able to apply for extension of period of stay with "Designated Activities" status.
-Application forms are available at the International Students Team (Eng.Bldg.8)

 3. Passport

-4. Resident Card
+4. Residence Card

 *When you receive informal job offer during your stay with "Short Term Stay" status and will be officially employed within one year after your completion of study